delcroip/dolibarr_project_timesheet/README.md

  - Project report by month
  - create invoice from the project report
  - better handling of search boxes
+ - favoris in a tab (not a new page)

 # Functionnalities eligible for removal
 - favoris